coder-Rishi05/animated_site/README.md

-Frontend clone of this is digital
+Frontend clone of this is digital using html,css,js and gsap.

 live link : https://practice-ani.netlify.app/